 Act I examines worldwide transformations at a macro level.
 This includes the impact of environmental degradation – desertification in some places, flooding in others – as visitors transition from 2019 into the world of the future.

 In Act II, visitors will step into a possible future located in a public housing apartment set in the middle of the 21st century.
-The apartment enables visitors to experience the lived consequences of climate change, showing how Singaporeans may adapt to a changed environment.
+The apartment enables visitors to experience the lived consequences of climate change, showing how Singaporeans may adapt to a changing environment.

 Act III explores a possible new subterranean world, created by the necessity to migrate underground.
-The centrepiece is a detailed speculative architectural proposal for large-scale underground living environment.
+The centrepiece is a detailed speculative architectural proposal for a large-scale underground living environment.
 Singapore’s mastery of critical infrastructure is highlighted, suggesting that the island-state is well-placed to adjust to such a dramatic change.

 Act IV features an immersive installation that aims to evoke a sense of urgency, encouraging us to take steps towards environmental conservation to protect all our futures.
 Visitors to 2219: Futures Imagined are invited to take part in a piece of participatory theatre.
 This work explores a future in which the oceans have adapted to support certain marine life.

-Act V, meditates on how cultures and traditions persevere, suggesting it is through collective memories, and shared customs, that we will be able to create the links between the past, present and future.
+Act V, meditates on how cultures and traditions persevere, suggesting it is through collective memories and shared customs, that we will be able to create the links between the past, present and future.

 Tickets go on sale from 1 November 2019.

 2219: Futures Imagined at ArtScience Museum

 Start date: 23/11/19 0:00